juljac56/emotion-recognition/README.md

 **Folder Deepface :** Deepface is a deep learning facial recognition system which is already very efficient.
 It was implemented at the beginning of the project so as to understand the topic.

 **Folder Models :** Here are stored 3 python programms, each one of them created a new model :
-      1 - "Model with MobileNetV2" and "Mobile with VGG 16" are two models that use transfer learning.
-MobileNetV2 and VGG 16 CNN were first used and then some layers were added at the end of them.
+      1 - "Model with MobileNetV2" and "Model with VGG 16" are two models that use transfer learning.
+MobileNetV2 and VGG 16 CNN were first used and then some layers were added at the end of them. <br>
       2  - Model from scratch : The model was created without the concept of transfer learning

 **Folder Models to  load :** Here are stored the different models that one can load to use It